hhsraktu/hhsraktu/README.md

 <p align="center">

 <samp>
-  "I have the true feeling of myself only when I am unbearably unhappy "<br/>
-  Franz Kafka
+  Ultimate reality is the negation of all beliefs
 </samp>

 </p>